On Transportation of Mini-batches: A Hierarchical Approach: Conclusion

 \section{Conclusion}

-In the paper, we have presented a novel mini-batching scheme for optimal transport, named Batch of Mini-batches Optimal Transport (BoMb-OT).
-The idea of the BoMb-OT is to consider the optimal transport problem on the space of mini-batches with a Wasserstein-types ground metric.
-We prove that the BoMb-OT is an approximation of a valid distance between probability measures and its entropic regularized version, eBoMb-OT, is the generalization of the conventional mini-batch optimal transport.
-More importantly, we have shown that the BoMb-OT and the eBoMb-OT can be implemented efficiently and they have more favorable performance than the m-OT in various applications of optimal transport.
-For future work, we could consider another extension of the BoMb-OT by changing the local OT to the Gromov-Wasseretein (GW) and unbalanced OT (UOT).
+In the paper, we have presented a novel mini-batch method for optimal transport, named Batch of Mini-batches Optimal Transport (BoMb-OT).
+The idea of the BoMb-OT is to consider the optimal transport problem on the space of mini-batches with an OT-types ground metric.
+We prove that the BoMb-OT is an approximation of a valid distance between probability measures and its entropic regularized version is the generalization of the conventional mini-batch optimal transport.
+More importantly, we have shown that the BoMb-OT can be implemented efficiently and they have more favorable performance than the m-OT in various applications of optimal transport including deep generative models, deep domain adaptation, color transfer, approximate Bayesian computation, and gradient flow.
+For future work, we could consider a hierarchical approach version of optimal transport between incomparable spaces.

+\textbf{Acknowledgement. } A part of this work was partially done when Khai Nguyen worked at VinAI Research in 2021.

 In this supplementary material, we collect several proofs and remaining materials that were deferred from the main paper.
 In Appendix~\ref{section:Proof}, we provide the proofs of the main results in the paper.
-We present additional materials including discussions about computation complexity of the BoMb-OT, the connection of the BoMb-OT to hierarchical optimal transport, entropic regularization of BoMb-OT, sparsity of the BoMb-OT, and extension with non-OT mini-batch metrics in Appendix ~\ref{sec:additional_stuffs}.
+We present additional materials including discussions about computation complexity of the BoMb-OT, the connection of the BoMb-OT to hierarchical optimal transport, entropic regularization of BoMb-OT, sparsity of the BoMb-OT, extension to BoMb-UOT, and extension with non-OT mini-batch metrics in Appendix ~\ref{sec:additional_stuffs}.
 Furthermore, we provide a description of applications and the BoMb-OT algorithms in those applications in Appendix~\ref{sec:App_Algo}.
 Additional results of presented experiments in the main text in Appendix~\ref{sec:addExp}, and their corresponding settings in Appendix~\ref{sec:setting}.